Generic name: betaxolol ophthalmic [ bay-TAX-oh-lol-off-THAL-mik ]

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Although the risk of serious side effects is low when betaxolol ophthalmic is used in the eyes, side effects can occur if the medicine is absorbed into your bloodstream.
+Although the risk of serious side effects is low when Betoptic S is used in the eyes, side effects can occur if the medicine is absorbed into your bloodstream.

-Stop using betaxolol ophthalmic and call your doctor at once if you have:
+Betoptic S may cause serious side effects.
+Stop using Betoptic S and call your doctor at once if you have:

 bronchospasm (wheezing, chest tightness, trouble breathing);